Tipu Sultan: Death

 Tipu Sultan was killed at the Hoally (Diddy) Gateway, which was located 300 yd from the N.E.
 Angle of the Srirangapatna Fort.
 He was buried the next afternoon at the Gumaz, next to the grave of his father.
 Many members of the British East India Company believed that Nawab of Carnatic Umdat Ul-Umra secretly provided assistance to Tipu Sultan during the war and sought his deposition after 1799.
 These five men include Mir Sadiq, Purnaiya, two military commanders Saiyed Saheb and Qamaruddin, and Mir Nadim, commandant of the fort of Seringapatam.
 The episode of treachery as narrated by Hasan starts with the disobedience of Tipu's instructions.
 When he died there were jubilant celebrations in Britain, with authors, playwrights and painters creating works to celebrate it.
-The death of Tipu Sultan was celebrated with declaration of public holiday in Britain.
+The death of Tipu Sultan was celebrated with the declaration of a public holiday in Britain.

 Administration

 Tipu introduced a new calendar, new coinage, and seven new government departments, during his reign, and made military innovations in the use of rocketry.